autocontracts/lightstreams/white-paper.md

 # Lightstreams White Paper

-## Executive Summary
+## Introduction

-This white paper outlines plans by Autonomous Contracts to develop Lightstreams, a peer to peer distribution network for digital content, ranging from books, magazines, music to movies and more.
-The Lightstreams network will enable any individual to publish digital content directly to consumers without the need to use a traditional online intermediaries such as Amazon, Spotity or Netflix.
-In the traditional online publishing model the intermediary provides the technical infrastruction in the form of large data centres in order to reach a global online audience.
-As a resul of this model, the intermediary tightly controls the channel and takes a substantial fee for providing the service.
+This white paper outlines plans by Autonomous Contracts to develop the Lightstreams network, a peer to peer distribution network for digital content, ranging from books, magazines, music to movies and more.

+The Lightstreams network will enable any individual to publish digital content directly to consumers without the need to use traditional online intermediaries such as Amazon, Spotity or Netflix.

+Traditional online intermediaries provide the infrastructure in the form of computer hardware hosted in global data centres in order to scale to a global online audience.
+Using Lightstreams will mean that such infrustructure is no longer required.

 <p align="center">
 <img src="/images/centralised-distribution.png">